 1.1.
 Plan of the paper.
-Section 1 recalls notation and background results from the literature, and states our Main Theorem 1.3.
-Section 2 defines ice cream functions as inverse polynomials modulo $1 + t + \cdots + t^{r-1}$ that contain the same information as Dedekind sums.
-Section 3.1 deals with the existence of the RR formula for n-folds with isolated orbifold points and the precise nature of the term RR(D), as a preliminary to the proof of the main theorem in Section 3.2.
-Section 4 relates the new viewpoint of this paper to traditional formulas for the Hilbert series of K3 surfaces, Fano 3-folds and canonical 3-folds.
+Chapter 1 recalls notation and background results from the literature, and states our Main Theorem 1.3.
+Chapter 2 defines the ice cream functions $P{\text{orb}}(\frac{1}{r}(a_1,\ldots,a_n),k_X)$ as inverse polynomials modulo $1+t+\cdots+t^{r-1}$ that contain the same information as Dedekind sums (see especially 2.4).
+Chapter 3.1 deals with the existence of the RR formula for n-folds with isolated orbifold points and the precise nature of the term RR(D), as a preliminary to the proof of the main theorem in Section 3.2.
+Section 3.3 relates the new viewpoint of this paper to traditional formulas for the Hilbert series of K3 surfaces, Fano 3-folds and canonical 3-folds.

 Although this paper mostly deals in isolated orbifold points, our ultimate aspiration is to find closed expressions for the Hilbert series of arbitrary orbifolds, having a stratification by orbifold loci of any dimension.
-Section 5 discusses briefly what we hope to do in this direction, and the difficulties associated with positive dimensional orbifold loci, especially their dissident strata (where the inertia group jumps); we exemplify this with Buckley's results on orbifold RR for polarized Calabi-Yau 3-folds [8].
+Chapter 4 discusses briefly what we hope to do in this direction, and the difficulties associated with positive dimensional orbifold loci, especially their dissident strata (where the inertia group jumps); we exemplify this with Buckley's results on orbifold RR for polarized Calabi-Yau 3-folds [8].
+The paper is backed up by a website containing masses of additional material that does not fit in the paper, including implementations of our main algorithms in computer algebra and links to other papers.